i32-Sudo/ZombiUPatcher/README.md

 6. Once everything is done launch up the game and begin!
 ```

-# HOW TO RESTORE
+# HOW TO RESTORE BACK TO ORIGINAL GAME
 ```
 1a.
 If you have a saved backup then re-load that

+Steam Launcher:
-2a.
-If you are on steam then you can also Validate your game files.
+If you are on the Steam Launcher then in your games properties menu there should be a option to Validate Game Files, You can use that to validate your game files

-[Google For How-To]
+Ubisoft Launcher:

-3a.
-If you are on Ubisoft Launcher you can also Validate your game files
+If you are on the Steam Launcher then in your games properties menu there should be a option to Validate Game Files, You can use that to validate your game files
 ```